News & Analysis

 That pivot to intentional misconduct matters for two California-specific reasons.
 First, it opened a pathway to punitive damages and pre-death pain and suffering damages through a survival action, both of which are generally unavailable in a negligence-based wrongful death claim.
 Second, it offered a more favorable causation standard.
 The default rule in California suicide cases, established in Nally v.
 Grace Community Church (1988), is that there is no duty to prevent another's suicide absent a special relationship, and the suicide itself is treated as a voluntary intervening act that breaks the causal chain.
 The Raines threaded around Nally by invoking the Tate v.
 Canonica exception for intentional torts, which doesn't carry the same superseding-cause analysis.

 Venue selection reinforces the pattern.
-The Scotts are Texas residents who chose to file in California state court, mirroring the Raine venue choice.
+The plaintiffs are Texas residents who chose to file in California state court, mirroring the Raine venue choice.
 California products liability law is plaintiff-friendlier than Texas's, OpenAI is headquartered in San Francisco, and a developing California docket on AI wrongful death claims gives plaintiffs' counsel the benefit of shared briefing, coordinated expert development, and discovery infrastructure already built by the lawyers handling Raine.
-If the internal OpenAI records being produced in Raine — the Model Spec revisions, the moderation system logs, the engagement-priority directives — are eventually unsealed or made available to related plaintiffs through coordinated discovery, the Scott case may inherit a substantial evidentiary foundation without having to build it from scratch.
+If the internal OpenAI records being produced in Raine — the Model Spec revisions, the moderation system logs, the engagement-priority directives — are eventually unsealed or made available to related plaintiffs through coordinated discovery, the Turner-Scott case may inherit a substantial evidentiary foundation without having to build it from scratch.

 What's different about an adult decedent

 The minor-protection framing has been a substantial part of Raine's rhetorical and doctrinal force.
 The complaint repeatedly emphasizes that GPT-4o's design risks were highest as applied to vulnerable minors, and California strict products liability doctrine treats the foreseeable misuse of a product by a vulnerable user as a recognized basis for defect findings.
 Many of the same arguments translate to an adult decedent, but with less rhetorical lift.
 Plaintiffs' counsel in Raine can argue OpenAI launched a product designed to foster psychological dependency on a population that includes children.
-In Scott, the strongest version of that argument extends only to young adults — still a foreseeable user base, still arguably vulnerable, but without the same legal and emotional weight courts give to harm involving children.
+In Turner-Scott, the strongest version of that argument extends only to young adults — still a foreseeable user base, still arguably vulnerable, but without the same legal and emotional weight courts give to harm involving children.

-The flip side is that the Scott case may be doctrinally cleaner.
+The flip side is that the Turner-Scott case may be doctrinally cleaner.
 Adult decedent cases avoid the secondary disputes about parental consent, minor capacity, and special protections for vulnerable users that defendants in the minor-plaintiff cases will try to deploy.
-The Scott complaint is, in that sense, a more straightforward product liability case: a foreseeable adult user used a product as intended, received dangerously wrong information, and died.
+The Turner-Scott complaint is, in that sense, a more straightforward product liability case: a foreseeable adult user used a product as intended, received dangerously wrong information, and died.
 If a court is reluctant to find duty in the minor cases for fear of opening too broad a door, the adult-decedent posture may, paradoxically, be an easier path.

 OpenAI's response

 OpenAI's statement to CBS News expressed sympathy for the family and emphasized that ChatGPT is not a substitute for medical or mental health care.
-The company also noted that the version of ChatGPT Sam interacted with has since been updated and is no longer available to the public, and that its safeguards are designed to identify distress, handle harmful requests, and direct users to real-world help, with ongoing improvements developed in consultation with clinicians.
+The company also noted that the version of ChatGPT the decedent interacted with has since been updated and is no longer available to the public, and that its safeguards are designed to identify distress, handle harmful requests, and direct users to real-world help, with ongoing improvements developed in consultation with clinicians.

 The "the version has been updated" framing is doing real work in that response.
 It's both a fact and a defense: a fact, in that OpenAI iterates its model frequently and the specific version a user interacted with at a given moment may no longer be the one in production; a defense, in that the company is positioning the harm as a feature of an earlier system that has since been addressed.
 The plaintiffs' obvious counter is that the existence of the update is itself an admission that the earlier version had a problem that needed correcting.
 Whether the update precedes or follows other reported safety changes, and how much overlap exists with the safeguard-removal allegations central to Raine, will be developed in discovery.